joergmlpts/nature-id/README.md

 Google provides three models that have been trained with iNaturalist data - classification models for plants, birds, and insects.
 These Google models can be downloaded and used with Google's `TensorFlow` and `TensorFlow Lite` tools.

 This code is based on the trained models provided by Google.
-It was written to experiment with identifying species from photos and to try out Seek's approach to calculating probabilities across the taxonomic hierarchy.
+It was written to experiment with identifying species from photos and to try out Seek's approach to calculating scores (probabilities) across the taxonomic hierarchy.

 This tool `nature_id.py` has been tested on Linux and Windows.
 It should also work on MacOS.